Chart Color Schemes

 Frequently Asked Questions - Infrastructure

-The rezoning proposal aims to transform Riverstone Town Centre into a liveable, walkable, and connected neighbourhood with a vibrant new main street along George Street, diverse housing options including approximately 3,600 new homes with a minimum of 1.5% affordable housing, up to 5 ha of employment land supporting 1,200 jobs, over 8 ha of new or improved open space including a sports oval, improved transport connections, increased building heights up to 15 storeys, and flood-resilient design.
-The proposal was exhibited from 4 June to 2 July 2025, and is now in the post-exhibition review phase with finalization expected in early 2026.
+State-significant rezoning to deliver a renewed Riverstone Town Centre with a vibrant main street along George Street, approximately 3,600 new dwellings (including minimum 1.5% affordable housing), up to 5 ha of employment lands supporting around 1,200 jobs, over 8 ha of new and upgraded open space including a new sports oval, improved active transport links, building heights up to 15 storeys, and flood-resilient design.
+Public exhibition closed 2 July 2025.
+The proposal is currently under post-exhibition assessment by the Department of Planning, Housing and Infrastructure with finalisation anticipated in the first half of 2026.

 North West Treatment Hub